Tools Support

 LCL Shipping Process — What to Expect

-The LCL process has more steps than FCL because of consolidation.
-Your cargo is picked up from the supplier and delivered to the origin CFS (Container Freight Station).
-There, it's grouped with other shippers' cargo and loaded into a shared container.
-This consolidation process adds 3-5 days to your timeline.
+The LCL process has more steps than FCL, because of the grouping stage.
+Your cargo gets picked up from the supplier, and delivered to the origin CFS (Container Freight Station).
+There, it's grouped with other shippers' cargo, and loaded into a shared container.
+This grouping step adds 3-5 days to your timeline.

-At the destination port, the container is unloaded at the destination CFS, where your cargo is separated from others (deconsolidation).
-You're notified when it's ready for pickup or delivery.
-This deconsolidation adds another 2-5 days.
+At the destination port, the container gets unloaded at the destination CFS, where your cargo gets split from the rest (deconsolidation).
+You get notified when it's ready for pickup or delivery.
+This un-grouping step adds another 2-5 days.

 Total transit time for LCL = ocean transit + 3-5 days origin CFS + 2-5 days destination CFS + customs clearance.
 For China to US West Coast: 18-22 days ocean + 5-10 days CFS = 28-38 days total.